frederikbeimgraben/frederikbeimgraben/README.md

 - 👯 I’m looking to collaborate on anything that *you* think might interest me - just ask!
 - 💬 Ask me about anything python or linux related.
 - 📫 How to reach me: [beimgraben8@gmail.com](mailto:beimgraben8@gmail.com)
-- ⚡ Fun fact: I once learned the first 100 digits of pi in a bet with my friend.
+- ⚡ Fun fact: I once remembered the first 100 digits of pi in a bet with my friend.
 I won a crate of beer!